 Have you noticed that most learning nowadays involves computers?
-While this can be a great way to learn, I’d also encourage you from time to time to write things down with pen and paper if you’re interested in discovering how to learn fast and remember more.
+While this can be a great way to learn, research shows that it helps to write notes by hand with a pen and paper if you’re interested in discovering how to learn fast and remember more.

 Writing down what you learn has double the impact, as you’re actually making yourself acknowledge the fact twice, rather than hearing it once and letting it slip away.
-And by writing it by hand, you’ll have more investment and care towards the words you write down as you’ll be summarizing what you hear into key points that will mean something to you later.
-This will make what you’re learning more significant and memorable to you.
+Also, by writing it by hand, you’ll have more investment and care towards the words you write down as you’ll be summarizing what you hear into key points that will mean something to you later.
+This will make what you’re learning more significant and memorable.

-Personally, I like to carry a notepad with me at all time.
+Personally, I like to carry a notepad with me at all times.
 This enables me to write down ideas that I come across during the day.
-And it can be especially useful in meetings or presentations, where I can easily jot down key themes to work on later.
+It can be especially useful in meetings or presentations, where I can easily jot down key themes to work on later.

 3. Take a Nap